quick007YT/quick007YT/README.md

 I'm Lukas, and I do a lot of random stuff with minehut (making servers) and minecraft animations.
 You'll probably see me on [youtube](https://www.youtube.com/channel/UCz4sh4dNpNHtqD80TvOZL-A), [twitter](https://twitter.com/quick007yt), and [discord](https://dsc.bio/LukasK).

 If you wanna find my other socials, I have a preatty uniqe name, `quick007`.
-Look taht up on good and you'll find me :wink:.
+Look that up on google and you'll find me :wink:.

 ---